Ford sees smaller 2012 profit, $1 billion loss in Europe

 CARRYING THE QUARTER

-Concerns over Europe have hit shares of Ford and GM on Wednesday, Ford stock fell more than 1 percent to as low as $8.92 on the New York Stock Exchange.
+Concerns over Europe have hit shares of Ford and larger crosstown rival General Motors Co (GM.N).
+Ford stock fell more than 1 percent to as low as $8.92 on the New York Stock Exchange on Wednesday.

 The loss in Europe accounted for almost all of Ford's red ink outside North America during the second quarter.
-Ford lost $404 million in Europe and $66 million in Asia, while making a $5 million profit in South America.
+The company lost $404 million in Europe and $66 million in Asia, while making a $5 million profit in South America.

-Higher vehicle prices in its home market boosted Ford's operating profit in North America to just above $2 billion.
+Ford commanded higher vehicle prices in its home market, boosting operating profit in North America to just above $2 billion.

 The company now expects industrywide U.S. auto sales to be at the lower end of its forecast of 14.5 million to 15 million vehicles, including medium- and heavy-trucks, due to disappointing demand in recent months, Mulally said.